robmarkcole/tensorflow-lite-rest-server/README.md

 This API can be used as a drop in replacement for [deepstack object detection](https://github.com/robmarkcole/HASS-Deepstack-object) in Home Assistant.

 ## Development
 I am developing on a mac/pi4 using VScode.
+On mac use a venv, on pi install system wide.

+* First time only, create venv: `python3.7 -m venv venv`
+* Activate venv: `source venv/bin/activate`
-Install the dev requirements: `$ pip3 install -r requirements-dev.txt`.
-Sort requirements with `$ /home/pi/.local/bin/isort tflite-server.py`.
+* Install the dev requirements: `pip3 install -r requirements.txt` & `pip3 install -r requirements-dev.txt`
+* Sort requirements: `venv/bin/isort tflite-server.py`
+* Black format: `venv/bin/black tflite-server.py`

 Unfortunately appears black is not supported on pi4 yet.